 A challenge we've been working on lately is to achieve a good carmelized bottom crust, known as the socarrat.
 The trick seems to be in getting just the right ratio of stock to rice, so the rice softens but maintains a slight crunch while being dry enough to form that crust and yet not burn from the heat of the coals.

 We love paella for dinner parties because it feeds a crowd and is fun to bring to the table and serve from its pan.
 Plus you don't really need anything else with it except maybe a simple green salad and some full-bodied, earthy red wine.
-If you're interested in trying it yourself, you can download a recipe here.
+If you're interested in trying it yourself, you can get the recipe here.

 Details: Chorizo, rice and olives available at Foster & Dobbs; olives also available in large (1.5 lb.) cans at City Market on NW 21st; smoked paprika available at New Seasons.